Gene Ontology Term Enrichment: The Gene Ontology

 The Gene Ontology (GO) provides a system for hierarchically classifying genes or gene products into terms organized in a graph structure (or an ontology).
-The terms are groups into three categories: molecular function (describing the molecular activity of a gene), biological process (describing the larger cellular or physiological role carried out by the gene, coordinated with other genes) and cellular component (describing the location in the cell where the gene product executes its function).
+The terms are groups into three categories: molecular function (describing the molecular activity of a gene), biological process (describing the larger cellular or physiological role carried out by the gene, coordinated with other genes), and cellular component (describing the location in the cell where the gene product executes its function).
 Each gene can be described (annotated) with multiple terms.
 The GO is actively used to classify genes from humans, model organisms and a variety of other species.

-Using the GO it is possible to retrieve the set of terms used to describe any gene, or conversely, given a term, return the set of genes annotated to that term.
+Using the GO, it is possible to retrieve the set of terms used to describe any gene, or conversely, given a term, return the set of genes annotated to that term.
 For the latter query, the hierarchical system of the GO is employed to give complete results.
 For example, a query for the GO term for nucleus should return genes annotated to the term "nuclear membrane".

 Interpreting high throughput data

-Certain types of high-throughput experiments (e.g. RNA seq) return sets of genes that are over or under expressed.
-The GO can be used to functionally profile this set of genes, to determine which GO terms appear more frequently than would be expected by chance when examining the set of terms annotated to the input genes.
+Certain types of high-throughput experiments (e.g., RNA seq) return sets of genes that are over- or under-expressed.
+GO can be used to functionally profile this set of genes and to determine which GO terms appear more frequently than would be expected by chance when examining the set of terms annotated to the input genes.
 For example, an experiment may compare gene expression in healthy cells versus cancerous cells.
 Functional profiling can be used to elucidate the underlying cellular mechanisms associated with the cancerous condition.
 This is also called term enrichment or term overrepresentation, as we are testing whether a GO term is statistically enriched for the given set of genes.

 Methods

 There are a variety of methods for performing a term enrichment using GO.
 Methods may vary according to the type of statistical test applied, the most common being a Fisher's exact test / hypergeometric test.
 Some methods make use of Bayesian statistics.
-There is also variability in the type of correction applied for Multiple comparisons, the most common being Bonferroni correction.
+There is also variability in the type of correction applied for Multiple comparisons, the most common being the Bonferroni correction.